Wild Swimming: The UK’s Best Natural Swim Spots

 Get swimming outdoors now!

 Just remember, like all outdoor sports, wild swimming does come with risks.
-Open water is almost always colder than swimming pools, so make sure that you dress appropriately for the water temperature – wearing a wetsuit, swim boots and gloves where required – and avoid swimming in the winter months where possible.
+Open water is almost always colder than swimming pools, so make sure that you dress appropriately for the water temperature – wearing a wetsuit, swim boots and gloves where required, especially in the winter months.
 Ensure that the water is safe for swimming before jumping in and, if you can, find a partner or group to swim with, or stick to busy, supervised locations.
-Finally, if you’re not a strong and experienced swimmer, always keep close to shorelines.
+Finally, if you’re not a particularly strong and experienced swimmer, always keep close to shorelines.
 Staying safe will maximise your wild swimming enjoyment!

 Choose your size